 For example, Michael Aagaard tweaked the button copy for a client and saw a 38.26% increase in conversions.
 The control read “Order information”, and the winning variation read “Get information”.

 That’s an incredible difference by simply tweaking one word!

-When it comes to your button color, I recommend that you follow Derek Halpern’s advice:
+When it comes to which color button is best for conversions, I recommend that you follow Derek Halpern’s advice:

 “What stands out gets remembered, what blends in gets ignored.”

 In other words, the call-to-action that gets the most clicks is usually the one that stands out from the rest of the design on the popup.